moto-timo/meta-replicape/README.md

 - pvr does not shut down right. (fixed! hacked the kernel module)
 - images on toggle does not load
 - emmc script does not complete right.
+- g_multi does not load (ok, added usb_f_eem)
+- Changed the script on pvr so there is no .sh any more.

 Remember (Will eventually be a part of recipes):
 - Compiling toggle: add the "-B 0x100000" argument to the build/tmp-angstrom_v2013_06-eglibc/sysroots/beaglebone/usr/bin/crossscripts/qemuwrapper